ITEP is currently hiring for the position of:

 - ITEP provides a 403 (B) plan as a pension benefit and contributes 10% of employee’s salary to the plan.

-- ITEP recognizes all federal holidays and closes its office the week between Christmas Eve and New Year’s Day.
+- ITEP recognizes all federal holidays, as well as Election Day and Juneteenth, and closes its office the week between Christmas Eve and New Year’s Day.

 - Employees are allowed to take paid leave for vacation and sick time at their discretion, provided that they give advance notice to their supervisor.

 - ITEP provides 12 weeks of paid parental leave.
-After five years of consecutive employment at ITEP, staff are eligible for a 6-week paid sabbatical.
+After five years of consecutive employment ITEP staff are eligible for a 6-week paid sabbatical.